TeaDrinkingProgrammer/TeaDrinkingProgrammer.github.io/content/blog/hypermedia-mindset.md

 Notice how we don't need any code to fade out the notification.
 We leverage the fact that the CSS delay will start once the notification is in the DOM, in other words: we use the HDA flow to our advantage.

 This will create a small problem, though: if we keep receiving notifications, the notifications will fade away but pile up in the DOM.
 I would also like the user to be able to dismiss the notification.
-If you are not very familiar with Hypermedia apps, you might think this is impossible to do within the paradigm and we need to grasp for "hacks".
-This isn't the case, though: we can do some scripting while still working within the constrains of the Hypermedia architecture.
+If you are not very familiar with Hypermedia apps, you might think this is impossible to do within the paradigm, and we need to grasp for "hacks".
+This isn't the case, though: we can do some scripting while still working within the constraints of the Hypermedia architecture.

 Scripting?
 I thought Hypermedia Driven Apps were all about _not_ using JavaScript?

 Well, this is partially true.
 The HDA archticture is all about using Hypermedia to transfer state instead of maintaining both client-side state and server-side state and having to synchronise it.
 Scripting can absolutely fit in this paradigm, as long as the script doesn't start maintaining state that is relevant for the server.
 Carson Gross, the guy behind HTMX who has lot's of excellent essays on SWE and Hypermedia, has written [a great article](https://htmx.org/essays/hypermedia-friendly-scripting/) about how scripting fits in to HDA apps.

 In this example, we have already used our hypermedia response and some CSS to instruct the client to fade out the element after a certain time.
 We just need a tiny bit of scripting to remove the element after the CSS animation is done.
 We could do this in Vanilla JS, but there are tools that slot into the hypermedia paradigm a lot better, especially with regards to [Locality of Behaviour](https://htmx.org/essays/locality-of-behaviour/).
 The authors of HTMX have built [Hyperscript](https://hyperscript.org/docs/#introduction) for this purpose, but I prefer sticking with what I know, so I went with AlpineJS.
 [AlpineJS](https://alpinejs.dev/) is a lightweight Javascript library that makes it a lot easier to enhance HTML with some scripting.
-In that way, it is similar to JQuery, but it's syntax takes notes from modern SPA frameworks and it respects Locality of Behaviour.
+In that way, it is similar to JQuery, but it's syntax takes notes from modern SPA frameworks, and it respects Locality of Behaviour.

 In our example, adding this behaviour is a piece of cake: